-- b.
-For remnants, the Net Weight is the gin weight. - For bales and remnants deduct the weight of bagging and ties unless already deducted at the gin or warehouse. - c.
-For small amounts of harvested unginned cotton (not in a module or trailer), determine the Net Weight by estimating the gross weight of the unginned cotton, then multiply by the percent of turnout (from the gin) of the last module (or trailer) ginned on the unit = Net Weight (Lbs.) of production. - EXAMPLE: 300 lbs. (gross weight estimate) X .15 (percent of turnout) = 45 lbs. - d.
-For harvested unginned cotton in a trailer, determine the Net Weight of small amounts by using the tare weight of the cotton in the trailer (Lbs.) multiplied by the percent of turnout (from the gin) of the last trailer (or module) ginned on the unit = Net Weight (Lbs.) of production. - EXAMPLE: 1800 lbs. (tare weight) X .20 (percent of turnout) = 360 lbs. - e.
-For harvested unginned cotton in a module, determine the Net Weight by measuring the module in feet, to tenths, after receiving approval from the AIP: - Length X Width X Height X Cubic Foot Factor X Percent of Turnout from the most recent module (or trailer) ginned on the unit = Net Weight (Lbs.) of Production
+b.
+For remnants, the Net Weight is the gin weight.

+For bales and remnants deduct the weight of bagging and ties unless already deducted at the gin or warehouse.

+c.
+For small amounts of harvested unginned cotton (not in a module or trailer), determine the Net Weight by estimating the gross weight of the unginned cotton, then multiply by the percent of turnout (from the gin) of the last module (or trailer) ginned on the unit = Net Weight (Lbs.) of production.

+EXAMPLE: 300 lbs. (gross weight estimate) X .15 (percent of turnout) = 45 lbs.

+d.
+For harvested unginned cotton in a trailer, determine the Net Weight of small amounts by using the tare weight of the cotton in the trailer (Lbs.) multiplied by the percent of turnout (from the gin) of the last trailer (or module) ginned on the unit = Net Weight (Lbs.) of production.

+EXAMPLE: 1800 lbs. (tare weight) X .20 (percent of turnout) = 360 lbs.

+e.
+For harvested unginned cotton in a traditional rectangular module or round bale/module, determine the Net Weight by measuring the traditional rectangular module or round bale/module in feet, to tenths, after receiving approval from the AIP:

+Traditional rectangular module:

+Length X Width X Height X Cubic Foot Factor X Percent of Turnout from the most recent module (or trailer) ginned on the unit = Net Weight (Lbs.) of Production

+EXAMPLE: 32ft.
+X 7.5ft.
+X 5.5ft. = 1320 X 8.5 factor X 15% turnout = 1683 lbs.

+Round bale/module:

+Pi X radius2 X Height X Cubic Foot Factor X Percent of Turnout from the most recent module (or trailer) ginned on the unit = Net Weight (Lbs.) of Production

+EXAMPLE: $3.14 \times 8ft$. $(4^2) \times 8ft$. $\times 8.5 \text{ factor } \times 25\% \text{ turnout} = 427 \text{ lbs.}$